This website is best viewed using the vertical display on your mobile device.

 In children and adolescents, other side effects may include:

 These are not all of the possible side effects of ORENCIA.
-If you have any questions or want more information about side effects, ask your rheumatologist or healthcare provider.
+If you have any questions or want more information about side effects, ask your healthcare provider.

 If you experience any side effects and would like to report them to the FDA, you can call